KevinAlavik/RAG/README.md

-# Game
+# RAG
-A random ass game made using LÖVE.
+A random ass game built with lua and LÖVE.
+The game uses a little engine based on LÖVE that starts by bootstraping the main `core/game.lua` into a correct state.

 ## Running
 ```